w3c/wai-tutorials/source/forms/index.html.erb.md

 - **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.

-- **People with limited dexterity** benefit from enlarged clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.
+- **People with limited dexterity** benefit from large clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.

-- **People using screen readers** can identify form controls more easily because they are associated with labels, field sets, and other structural elements.
+- **People using screen readers** can identify and understand form controls more easily because they are associated with labels, field sets, and other structural elements.